ARC-Lab-UF/intel-training-modules/SYCL/README.md

 `qsub -I -l nodes=1:gen9:ppn=2`

+or, for the FPGA examples:

+`qsub -I -l nodes=1:fpga:ppn=2`

-In general, you can search for available nodes with various properties (e.g., Gen9 CPU) using the following:
+In general, you can search for available nodes with various properties (e.g., fpga) using the following:

-`pbsnodes | grep -B 1 -A 8 "state = free" | grep -B 4 -A 4 gen9`
+`pbsnodes | grep -B 1 -A 8 "state = free" | grep -B 4 -A 4 fpga`

 This provides a list of available nodes.
 You can then manually log into one using the following (using node s001-n234 as an example):